 Research is a time-consuming process.
 It is often not a straight line from where you begin to where you finish.
 There are ways, though, to focus and save time within the research process; see the following for strategies and tips:

-Librarians and research tutors are always happy to help you with your research.
+Librarians and technology/research/circulation (TRC) student workers are always happy to help you with your research.
 There are several easy ways to find us:

 Question: What question(s) do you want to address in your research?